 The (C) designation on the zoning map indicates the presence of a previously approved planned district per Article 1.4.G.
 This designation was applied upon the effective date of the current zoning ordinance on January 1, 2020.
-The purpose of this designation is to provide a visual cue that plans may have been approved for the parcels with this designation prior to the adoption of the current code.
+The purpose of this designation is to provide a visual cue that plans may have been approved for the parcel with this designation before adopting the current code.